Approved scanning vendor (ASV)

 SEE ALSO: Picking Your Vulnerability Scanner: The Questions You Should Ask

 Before you do anything, make sure your scanning vendor is in good standing on the PCI Council’s Approved Scanning Vendor (ASVs) list.
 Businesses on this list undertake extensive testing that ensures their scanners (and employees running those scans) are top-of-the-line.
 The tests cover how potential Approved Scanning Vendors handle scan requests from their customers, perform scans, and report scans.

 Here are some things to look for in an approved scanning vendor:

 1. A system for tuning scan engines.
-Many network scan vendors provide affordable scanning on the surface, but after considering the time you spend resolving false positives, scan prices quickly add up.
+Many network scan vendors provide affordable scanning on the surface, but after considering the time you spend resolving false positives, scan prices can quickly add up.
 False positives hinder progress, but there is a fine line between tuning a scan engine for false positives and allowing vulnerabilities to pass the scan.
 A good approved scanning vendor has an ongoing system for tuning scan engines to produce accurate results without bogging down your system with false positives.
 They are always listening to customer feedback and watching the threat landscape to ensure their scanning customers receive the best without additional heartburn.